Analysis | More evasive answers from Amy Coney Barrett

 Sen. Richard Blumenthal (D-Conn.) also pressed Barrett on her previous answers about whether voter intimidation is illegal and whether a president can unilaterally delay an election.
 But Barrett stuck by her noncommittal responses, saying in each case that it wouldn’t be appropriate “to offer an opinion on abstract legal issues or hypotheticals.”

-On the former issue in particular, she again suggested invoking Trump before asking the question meant she couldn’t weigh in.
+On the former issue in particular, she again suggested that when a senator invoked Trump in a question, it meant she couldn’t weigh in.
 “I understood [Sen. Amy Klobuchar’s] question about federal law to be referring to the facts she described.”
 But while Klobuchar did reference Trump in her preface, her question was simply about what the law says: “Judge Barrett, under federal law, is it illegal to intimidate voters at the polls?”

 Blumenthal also asked Barrett about whether murder would be a federal crime if it occurred on federal land, and Barrett again demurred: